TeemuKoivisto/prosemirror-dev-toolkit/README.md

 I added some new features to the trees such as 'log' and 'copy' buttons which log the node to window (eg into `_node` variable) or add it to your clipboard.

-You can hydrate a state from a transaction by double-clicking it.
-This, however, fails with Yjs so be advised.
+You can hydrate the doc from a transaction by double-clicking it.
 I have thought of adding import/export of transaction history to allow replaying them but haven't had time for it.

 ## Plugins